Teacher Training Course

 The Teacher Training Course is a 4-day training course over a period of 3 years with a minimum of 1600 hours tuition spread over 9 terms.

-In some cases, depending on availability, we can also offer a 3-day program over 4 years to fulfil the 1600-hour requirement for certification.
+In some cases we can also offer a 3-day program over 4 years to fulfil the 1600-hour requirement for certification.
 Students interested in alternative schedules, apprenticeship, or part-time training towards certification, please contact us for the possibilities.